pyiron/atomistics/docs/source/workflows.md

     quantum_mechanical=True,
 )
 ```
+This requires the same inputs as the calculation of the thermal properties `get_thermal_properties()` with the
+`PhonopyWorkflow`.
+The additional parameter `quantum_mechanical` specifies whether the classical harmonic oscillator or
+the quantum mechanical harmonic oscillator is used to calculate the free energy.

 ## Structure Optimization
 In analogy to the molecular dynamics calculation also the structure optimization could in principle be defined inside